aptech/docs/docs/CR-rndHyperGeo.rst

 ::

-    //Population size
+    // Population size
     m = 100;

-    //Number of marked items
+    // Number of marked items
     k = 25;

-    //1x2 row vector, number of items drawn n = { 40 50 };
+    // 1x2 row vector, number of items drawn n = { 40 50 };

-    //Compute a 10 x 2 matrix of random number x = rndHyperGeo(10, 2, m, k, n);
+    // Compute a 10 x 2 matrix of random number x = rndHyperGeo(10, 2, m, k, n);

 Both columns of the variable x created in the code above use the same values for m and k.
 However, the first column of x will be calculated using the first element of n, 40.
 The second column of x will be calculated using the second element of n, 50.